 The NEEDR invited feedback from workforce system partners during this planning process.
-First, an online survey was distributed and open for 2 weeks to gauge input on the strengths and challenges of the region and how partners are working collectively to support job seeker and business customers.
+First, an online survey was distributed broadly to contacts of each of the local workforce areas including all local system partners, local economic development organizations, businesses, WIOA service providers and other community stakeholders, and through contacts of the Workforce Partners of Metropolitan Chicago.
+The survey remained open for 2 weeks to secure input on the strengths and challenges of the region and how partners are working collectively to support job seeker and business customers.
 LWIA Directors attended a webinar to solicit feedback and provide detailed information of initiatives taking place in their local areas.
 Another webinar was hosted with stakeholders from across the workforce system including education, economic development, business service teams, and other partners to gather additional content for the Plan.